-- 7.1 The term of office for all rotating seats is three years, renewable once.
+- 7.1 The term of office for all rotating seats is three years, renewable once, in accordance with Paragraph 8.
+Rotating seat members whose terms have expired may continue serving until they are either reappointed or until their successors are chosen.
 Fixed seats are permanently granted to one organization.
 However, each organization occupying a fixed seat is encouraged to consider rotating the individual representing the organization. - 7.2 A board member is deemed to have resigned if he or she misses two consecutive Board meetings, with or without communication.
 When deemed resignations arise, it is the responsibility of the Vice-Chair to take a final decision on the resignation and notify the board member in writing. - 7.3 Board members serve as the representatives of the particular country, organization, or constituency holding the board seat.
 If any sitting board member leaves the office or organization which holds the Board seat but still has the ability to authentically represent that constituency voice, the Executive Committee will determine, with the input of the broader constituency, whether or not it serves the Partnership to have that individual continue serving on the Board.
 Should a sitting board member change position to a different constituency, the board seat will automatically be treated as a vacant board seat. - 7.4 A vacancy in any board seat for any reason will be filled in the same manner in which the original holder of that office or position was appointed or selected.
 Individuals selected or appointed to fill vacant board seats will serve out the unexpired term of their predecessor, after which they will be eligible for re-appointment.